 The initial dose of sitagliptin - metformin is based on the dose of each medication that is currently being taken.
 Your doctor will determine the dose that is appropriate for you.
 This medication should be taken one daily with a meal, preferably in the evening.
 Swallow the tablet(s) whole.
 Do not crush, chew, or split the tablets.
 The maximum dose of sitagliptin is 100 mg per day and the maximum dose of metformin is 2,000 mg per day.

-Although rare, you may see incompletely dissolved sitagliptin - metformin tablets in your stool.
+In rare instances, you may see incompletely dissolved sitagliptin - metformin tablets in your stool.
 If this happens, check your blood sugar.
-If you blood sugar control has changed, contact your doctor.
+If your blood sugar control has changed, contact your doctor.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.